What is Natpara?

 Call your doctor at once if you have:

 swelling or tender lumps under your skin;

-high calcium--nausea, vomiting, constipation, increased thirst or urination, muscle pain or weakness, bone pain, confusion, and feeling tired or restless; or
+high calcium levels - nausea, vomiting, constipation, increased thirst or urination, muscle weakness, bone pain, confusion, lack of energy, or tired feeling.

 Common Natpara side effects may include:

 tingling, burning, or prickly feeling in your skin;

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 What other drugs will affect Natpara?

 Tell your doctor about all your other medicines, especially:

 vitamin or mineral supplements that contain calcium or vitamin D.